AkashRaj04/Ransomware/README.md

 # Ransomware

-The Project is simple Ransomeware which is built using python which can encrypt the folder that the malware_encrypt.py file is located.
+The Project is a simple Ransomeware which is built using python which can encrypt the directory that the malware_encrypt.py file is located.

 The key that is used to encrypt the files are stored as thekey.key in the same file.